Iran deports over 200 Pakistanis for not possessing valid documents

+They were handed over to Levies Force through Raahdari Gate at Taftan border in the Chagai district Pakistan.
+Later, the FIA took the custody of the deportees for further interrogation.

+As reported by Dawn, the deportees, who had been aspiring to reach European countries for getting better jobs, included 194 from Punjab, 15 from Khyber Pakhtunkhwa, eight from Azad Jammu and Kashmir, five from Balochistan, and two from Sindh.

-Tehran: Iran has deported 203 Pakistanis through the border town of Taftan in the Chagai district on Sunday.
+Earlier this month, Iran had deported 203 Pakistanis through the border town of Taftan in the Chagai district.

-According to official sources, the deported people were arrested in different parts of Iran for not possessing valid travel documents, Dawn reported.

 The deported Pakistanis were trying to reach Turkey and European countries in search of better job opportunities after illegally entering Iran, a Levies Force official told Dawn.